 Parents may be asked to chaperone.
 However, any student, including siblings, not enrolled in the participating class may not accompany chaperones on field trips.

 Children may not leave campus during the school day without special permission.
 If you need to take your child out of school for the day, please check in at the office.
 Your child will be called and you must sign him/her out.

 During high risk days, the district office will notify the school of smog alert conditions.
 At this time physical activity will be limited until the end of the alert.
 During periods of extreme heat, physical activities will be curtailed or moved to the multipurpose room.

 Parents are encouraged to provide the best opportunity for their child(ren) to learn by sending students to school with sufficient and nutritious food.
 Studies show that hunger and poor nutrition can have a negative effect on child development, behavior, and learning.

-Students may purchase pre-packaged breakfasts for $1.50 and lunches for $1.75 daily, including milk.
+All students may purchase lunches for $2.25 daily, including milk.
 Milk alone is $.25.
 Money can be applied to your student’s meal account through the office or on-line.
-Applications for free breakfasts and lunches are also available through the office.
+Applications for free lunches are also available through the office.
 Applications must receive approval before beginning the program.
 If a child forgets or loses lunch money, he/she will be offered fruit/milk.

 THE EMERGENCY CARD